m3kan1cal/rocinante-vectordb/README.md

 # rocinante-vectordb
-Simple repository demoing how to train OpenAI LLM on text documents for querying.
+Simple repository demoing how to train OpenAI LLM using LangChain on text documents for querying.